lizmat/raku-all-modules/kuerbis/Term-Choose-p6/README.md

 For the usage of `SpaceBar`, `Ctrl-SpaceBar`, `Return` and the `q`-key see [#choose](#choose), [#choose-multi](#choose-multi) and [#pause](#pause).

 With *mouse* enabled (and if supported by the terminal) use the the left mouse key instead the `Return` key and the right mouse key instead of the `SpaceBar` key.
-Instead of `PageUp` and `PageDown` it can be used the mouse wheel (if supported).
+Instead of `PageUp` and `PageDown` it can be used the mouse wheel if the extended mouse mode is enabled.
+Setting the environment variable `PERL6_NCURSES_LIB` to `libncursesw.so.6` enbables the extended mouse mode.

 CONSTRUCTOR
 ===========

-The constructor method `new` can be called with optional named arguments:
+The constructor method `new` can be called with named arguments:

   * defaults

-Expects as its value a hash.
-Sets the defaults for the instance.
+Sets the defaults (a list of key-value pairs) for the instance.
 See [#OPTIONS](#OPTIONS).

   * win

-Expects as its value a window object created by ncurses `initscr`.
+Expects as its value a `WINDOW` object - the return value of [NCurses](NCurses) `initscr`.

 If set, `choose`, `choose-multi` and `pause` use this global window instead of creating their own without calling `endwin` to restores the terminal before returning.